 LinuxBoot can now boot Windows

-The LinuxBoot project has been around for almost two years and has made significant progress in that time.
-This project is positioned as an open analogue of proprietary UEFI firmware.
-However, until recently, the system was rather limited.
-However, now Chris Koch of Google presented new version as part of the Security Summit 2019.
+Project LinuxBoot has been around for almost two years, and has made significant progress in that time.
+The project positions itself as an open source alternative to proprietary UEFI firmware.
+However, until recently, the system was quite limited.
+Now, however, Chris Koch of Google presented new version as part of the Security Summit 2019.

 LinuxBoot can now boot Windows

-Note that the first motherboard with LinuxBoot firmware was the Intel S2600wf.
+Note that the first motherboard with firmware LinuxBoot became the Intel S2600wf.
 It was also used in Dell R630 servers.
-The project involves specialists from Google, Facebook, Horizon Computing Solutions and Two Sigma.
+Google, Facebook, Horizon Computing Solutions, and Two Sigma are participating in the project.

-In addition, according to some reports, LinuxBoot allows you to speed up server loading by dozens of times by removing unused code and various optimizations.
-At the same time, manufacturers are still reluctant to switch to LinuxBoot.
-However, in the future, this attitude towards open source may change, because the use of open firmware increases the likelihood of finding a vulnerability and speeds up the process of fixing.
+In addition, according to some data LinuxBoot allows you to speed up server boot times by tens of times by removing unused code and implementing various optimizations.
+However, manufacturers are still reluctant to switch to it.
+LinuxBoot.
+However, this attitude toward open source may change in the future, as using open-source firmware increases the likelihood of vulnerability detection and speeds up the patching process.

 Source: 3dnews.ru